sumitsasi1/togaf9examprep/README.md

 🌟 Attention TOGAF exam aspirants! 🌟

-I've recently cleared the TOGAF 9 combined exam and wanted to share my prep materials.
+I would like to share my prep material for TOGAF 9 combined exam.

-I've compiled a self-study pack of books with two practice exams, valued at nearly $100.
+Consists of self-study pack of books with two practice exams.

 Additionally, I highly recommend taking an online course from reputable providers like SimpliLearn/TOPD Learning/Others.
 Within the course fees they provide exam vouchers, valid for a year.
 Some even offer a retake option in case you need it.